Endeavour Reef: History

 The reef was encountered by Lieutenant James Cook when HM Bark Endeavour ran aground there on 11 June 1770.
 In his journals, Cook described striking the south-eastern end of the reef at 11pm after having passed just north of Pickersgill Reef about one hour before.
 Cook named the reef Endeavour Rocks.

-The Endeavour crew discarded six cannons and ballast in order to refloat the ship.
+The Endeavour crew discarded six cannons and ballast to refloat the ship.
 Hans Hass searched unsuccessfully for the cannons during several dives in December 1952.
 In 1969 an underwater search discovered the six abandoned cannons and ballast.